-Hey there handsome,
+Hey, there handsome,

 As we stood in our kitchen last week and I started crying, feeling alone in this battle, I asked you…no screamed at you for sleeping through our crisis.
 I am so ashamed.
 And I am so sorry.
 I know you are in this fight with me, but there are so many days when I feel like we are in the same boat, but I am doing all of the rowing while you are enjoying the scenery.
-Or I am the one on the front lines taking all of the hits and when I turn around to look for you, I see you standing there, just hanging back, cleaning your gun and not worrying about all of the bullets flying through the air.
+Or I am the one on the front lines taking all of the hits, and when I turn around to look for you, I see you standing there, just hanging back, cleaning your gun, and not worrying about all of the bullets flying through the air.

 Why don’t I ever see you worry about our future of becoming parents?

 How come you are never frustrated, doubtful, or angry?
 And if you are, you don’t talk about it, let alone show it.
-You always seem to be so calm, cool, and collected.
+You always seem to be so calm, cool and collected.

-It is as if we are in a burning house together and the two of us are running in different directions, bumping and tripping into each other.
-I’m screaming to hurry and get out, while you stop to make a sandwich and sip on a tall glass of tea.
+It is as if we are in a burning house together, and the two of us are running in different directions, bumping and tripping into each other.
+I’m screaming to hurry and get out while you stop to make a sandwich and sip on a tall glass of tea.

 Your sense of peace and nonchalant attitude drives me crazy and sends me into a panic that my faith isn’t where it needs to be.
 I want to sit and enjoy a sandwich with you, but I can’t.
-I can’t just “relax” all of the time like you can.
+I can’t just “relax” all of the time as you can.
 I can’t always push the doubtful thoughts out of my mind when they enter.
 I can’t always ignore the pregnant woman walking through the mall or the perfect family of four sitting at the table across from us at dinner.
 I can’t.

 I can’t because I know our inability to have children rests solely on my body’s inability to function correctly.
 And so I do harbor all of the guilt of depriving you, the man I love, a family.
-It’s always in the back of my mind how naive we were eight years ago when we talked about when we would start our family and how many children we would have and if they would be involved in this activity or that activity.
+It’s always in the back of my mind how naive we were eight years ago when we talked about when we would start our family and how many children we would have, and if they would be involved in this activity or that activity.

 I sometimes think back to those conversations and wonder how many of your dreams have been put on hold because of me.
 Because every day you come home from work, I think about how much you might long to hear “Daddy’s home!” as little feet come running to the door to greet you.
 And it breaks my heart.

 It also stresses me out because what if I am not doing something that could help our odds of conceiving?
 What if it’s the foods I am eating, the drinks I am drinking, or the cosmetics and nail polishes I am using?
-I know all of these are irrational thoughts but I’m not always the best at fighting them off.
+I know all of these are irrational thoughts, but I’m not always the best at fighting them off.
 And so that’s when I need you.